 Accredited online technology degrees focus on applied computing, helping students gain hands-on skills that keep digital systems secure and efficient.
+Unlike research-oriented computer science programs, technology degrees emphasize real-world implementation: IT operations, network administration, systems management, cybersecurity, and cloud infrastructure.
+These programs prepare graduates for in-demand roles and integrate certification preparation for credentials like CompTIA, AWS, Cisco, and Microsoft.

 Quick Answers

 How is a technology degree different from computer science?
-Technology degrees emphasize real-world implementation and industry certification readiness, rather than a research-oriented computer science focus.

 At a Glance